TR01 International Travel Requirements

-- International travel by Recognized Student Organizations shall not be permitted to countries with a U.S. State Department Travel Warning or countries on the Insurance Industry's List of Restricted Countries without approval of a petition granted by the Risk Management Office.
+- International travel by Recognized Student Organizations shall not be permitted to countries with a U.S. State Department Travel Warning or countries on the Insurance Industry's List of Restricted Countries without approval of a Restricted Travel Petition created as part of the group TSN record.
 Recognized Student Organizations should contact their campus Student Activities Office for instructions on this process.

 Refer to Policy FN20 for the approval guidelines for any international travel by a student group sponsored by the University.
 As defined in policy FN20, student group travel refers to a group consisting of two or more students accompanied by a University employee with a purpose that is relevant to the University's mission.
 Groups of five (5) or more student participants that include undergraduate students must be accompanied by a minimum of two (2) University employees, and additional employees should be considered for large groups in consultation with Global Programs.
-The requirement for accompaniment is not applicable for travel involving exclusively graduate students, medical students or law school students.
+The requirement for accompaniment is not applicable for travel involving exclusively graduate students, medical students, or law school students.
 In all cases, regardless of group size or student status as undergraduate or graduate, if the student group travel is part of an Education Abroad program, participants must be enrolled in credit-bearing course(s) at the University.
 No unenrolled participants may travel with the program as "students" or guests.

 All University employees must comply with all U.S. laws and regulations when traveling internationally on University Affiliated International Travel, including the complex set of U.S. laws and regulations governing the export of controlled materials, software, technology, data, financial resources and services.
 It is required under Policy AD89, therefore, that an export compliance review be obtained prior to commencement of any University Affiliated International Travel to evaluate the proposed international travel event against any applicable Export Control laws or regulations.